 If you have a SEMrush Pro account (the entry level) you are allowed to download the first 10,000 keywords.

-Step Three – Compile a Master List of long tail keywords with low competition
+Step #3 – Compile a Master List of Long-Tail Keywords

 When you’ve finished, copy and paste these long tail keywords into a single Excel Master List.